This privacy statement covers the following topics:

 - via enforcement action

-- face to face contact with BCC officers who you interact with.
+- face to face contact with Belfast City Council officers who you interact with.

 The personal data may be held in paper and electronic format, but will always be managed in a safe and secure manner.

 Some areas of our website require you to actively submit personal data in order for you to benefit from specific features, such as our range of online services, for example, email, online forms or online payments.
 You will be informed at each of these personal data collection points what data is required and what data is optional.

 Some of this personal data may uniquely identify you, such as your name, address, email address, phone number, but we will only collect the personal data it needs.